 The CDVEC Disability Support Service (DSS) is a partnership project between the National Learning Network and the City of Dublin Vocational Education Committee.
-The Disability Support Officer, Lorraine Deegan is currently available in Plunket College on Thursday afternoons between 1.00pm – 4.00pm and at other times by appointment only.
-For further information please contact Lorraine at 8851384 or by e.mail: email@example.com.
+The Disability Support Officer, West Connolly is currently available in Plunket College on Monday mornings and at other times by appointment only.
+For further information please contact West at 8851384 or by e.mail: email@example.com

 2. To offer support and training to college staff